Parasailing Accident Statistics

 - Line popping: Changing winds or inconsistent boat speed may produce slack in the tow line, and then a sudden pull makes the line abruptly taut.
 The line may pop or suddenly jolt the parasail riders.

 - Whiplash: If the tow line pops due to adverse winds or other factors, the forces can be strong enough to cause a whiplash injury to parasail riders.

 There are two types of parasail rigs – harnesses and gondolas.
 A harness often consists of a seat and loops fitted around the rider’s body – much like a parachute harness.
 A gondola is actually a small boat bench in which riders are seated comfortable.
 The structure is similar to a small paddle boat.
 The entire gondola is secured to larger canopy and then hoisted into the air.
 Seating in the gondola can be more comfortable and riders are brought back down gently into the water without getting wet.
 They needn’t worry about grabbing a hook or placing their feet down on the boat deck at the end of the ride.

 Parasail Accident Statistics

-- Of the estimated 150 million parasail rides, 130 million used harnesses while just over 20 million used gondolas.
+- Of the estimated 170 million parasail rides, 141 million used harnesses while about 29 million used gondolas.
 Statistics supports a lower occurrence of accidents regarding gondola-style parasail rigs versus harnesses.

 - At least 95 percent of all parasail fatalities result from the parasail riders’ inability to escape/evacuate from a harness passenger support system following an unplanned water landing in high winds.

-- Close to 3.8 million people enjoy the sport of parasailing each year.
+- Approximately 3 to 5 million people enjoy the sport of parasailing each year.